John de Burnham: Charges of corruption

-In the end, Burnham was cleared of any wrongdoing.
+In the end, Burnham was cleared of any wrongdoing; it does not seem that he had ever been removed from the Court of Exchequer.
 While the accusations against him were numerous and detailed, Connolly concludes that there is no credible evidence to support any of them and that the charges were fabricated by Burnham's rival William de Barton.
-Although Barton, given the lack of evidence to support them, could not hope to prove the charges, he could hope that the length and complexity of the inquiry, which he himself dragged out as far as possible, would cause Burnham a great deal of time and trouble.
+Although Barton, given the lack of evidence to support them, could not hope to prove the charges, he could hope that the length and complexity of the inquiry, which he dragged out as far as possible, would cause Burnham a great deal of trouble, and keep him out of Ireland.

 Last years

-Having vindicated his good name, Burnham returned to Ireland to take up the office of Lord Chief Baron in 1355.
+Having vindicated his good name, Burnham returned to Ireland and was promoted to the office of Lord Chief Baron in 1355.
 He remained in office until his death in 1363.
-He and his former enemy William de Barton, who had been restored to office, on Emeldon's recommendation, as Chief Engrosser of the Exchequer, appear to have resolved their differences, and they worked amicably together in the Court of Exchequer for several years.
+He and his former enemy William de Barton, who had been restored to office, on Robert de Emeldon's recommendation, as Chief Engrosser (copier) of the Exchequer, and as Chief Purveyor, appear to have resolved their differences, and they worked amicably together in the Court of Exchequer for several years.
+In 1361 with several other officials he crossed to England in an effort to persuade King Edward III that his presence, or failing that the presence of a senior member of the Royal Family, was required in Ireland to strengthen the Crown's authority.
+He also played a part in drawing up the Westminster Ordinances which reformed the Irish Exchequer.